University Catalog

 INTS 4388.
 SPECIAL TOPICS INTERDISCIPLINARY STUDIES.
 3 Hours.

 Special topics or problems that lend themselves to an interdisciplinary approach.
 May be repeated for credit when the topic changes.
-Prerequisite: Completion of INTS 2301 with a grade of B or better, or Honors College approval.
+Prerequisite: INTS 2301.

 INTS 4391.
 INTERDISCIPLINARY STUDIES SENIOR SEMINAR.
 3 Hours.

-The purpose of this course is to allow students to engage with each other across disciplines and areas of interest at the end of their academic career.
+The purpose of this course is to allow students to develop their job applications in a way to explain interdisciplinary studies.
 The seminar includes both readings on a topic of general academic interest and guest speakers from across campus to engage topics from an interdisciplinary perspective.
-This will provide students the opportunity to reflect on their own interdisciplinary degrees at the same time that they see how their peers envisioned interdisciplinarity.
-Students are encouraged to use the seminar as a foundation for the Honors College Senior Project.
-Prerequisite: Completion of INTS 2301 with a grade of B or better, or Honors College permission.
+This will provide students the opportunity to reflect on their own interdisciplinary degrees and see how their peers envisioned interdisciplinarity.
+Students are encouraged to use the seminar as a foundation for their future careers.
+Prerequisite: Completion of INTS 2301.

 INTS 4392.
 INTERDISCIPLINARY STUDIES SERVICE LEARNING.
 3 Hours.

 Students work with a UTA faculty mentor to produce a detailed, substantive written project that focuses on a disciplinary problem and documents how the community service learning project helped them in addressing and/or understanding the problem.
-Students are encouraged to use the service learning project as a foundation for the Honors College Senior Project/INTS Thesis/Project.
 May be repeated with permission.
-Prerequisite: Completion of INTS 2301 with a grade of B or better, or Honors College permission.
+Prerequisite: Completion of INTS 2301.

 INTS 4394.
 INTERDISCIPLINARY STUDIES SENIOR THESIS/PROJECT.
 3 Hours.

 Students complete sustained original research or creative activity under the guidance of a UTA faculty mentor in their area(s) of concentration.
-Prerequisite: Completion of INTS 2301 with a grade of B or better.
+Prerequisite: Completion of INTS 2301.

 INTS 4395.
 INTERDISCIPLINARY STUDIES INTERNSHIP.
 3 Hours.

 Students work with a UTA faculty mentor to produce a detailed, substantive written project that focuses on a disciplinary problem and documents how the internship helped them in addressing and/or understanding the problem.
-Students are encouraged to use the internship project as a foundation for the Honors College Senior Project/INTS Thesis/Project.
-Prerequisites: Completion of INTS 2301 with a grade of B or better, or approval of the Honors College.
+Prerequisites: Completion of INTS 2301.

 INTS 4396.
 INTERDISCIPLINARY STUDIES STUDY ABROAD.
 3 Hours.

 Students work with a UTA faculty mentor to produce a detailed, substantive written project that focuses on a disciplinary problem and documents how a study abroad experience helped them in addressing and/or understanding the problem.
-Students are encouraged to use the study abroad experience as a foundation for the Honors College Senior Project/INTS Thesis/Project.
-Prerequisite: Completion of INTS 2301 with a grade of B or better, or approval of the Honors College.
+Prerequisite: Completion of INTS 2301.